vdelachaux/tip-and-tricks/README.md

 * <a href="https://github.com/vdelachaux/tip-and-tricks/blob/master/docs/How%20to%20open%20a%20database%20without%20executing%20the%20Startup%20method.md">How to open a database without executing the Startup method</a>
 * <a href="https://github.com/vdelachaux/tip-and-tricks/blob/master/docs/Don't%20forget%20the%20cursor.md">Don't forget the cursor</a>
 * <a href="https://github.com/vdelachaux/tip-and-tricks/blob/master/docs/Accessing%20form%20definitions%20in%20a%20compiled%20and%20built%20application.md">How to access form definitions in a compiled and built application?</a>
+* <a href="https://github.com/vdelachaux/tip-and-tricks/blob/master/docs/How%20to%20move%20a%20window%20by%20clicking%20in%20its%20content.md">How to move a window by clicking in its content?</a>